 But how much do ghost kitchens make?
 Today, this guide will cover ghost kitchen profit margins.

 Restaurant profit margins

-Before we dive into the specifics, it’s essential to define our terms.
+Before we dive into the specifics of starting a ghost kitchen, it’s essential to define our terms.

 What is a restaurant profit margin?

 This is the dollars made as a percentage of a restaurant’s annual sales.
 It’s the money remaining after you’ve subtracted operating expenses from total revenue.
-This could include a range of expenses, including:
+This could include a range of expenses, including:• Labor

 But when considering profit margins, it’s important to distinguish between gross profit and net profit.
 Here’s how you can calculate both of those figures:

 Gross profit margin